JohnSnowLabs/johnsnowlabs/docs/_posts/ahmedlone127/2023-06-22-icd9_resolver_pipeline_en.md

 pipeline = PretrainedPipeline("icd9_resolver_pipeline", "en", "clinical/models")

-text= A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years and anisakiasis.
-Also, it was reported that fetal and neonatal hemorrhage
+text= "A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years and anisakiasis.
+Also, it was reported that fetal and neonatal hemorrhage."

 result = pipeline.fullAnnotate(text)
 ```